Back

 Topic Area/Key Question

-Our ethos within the department is to engage, inspire and develop a love of learning within our students – this is our mission in Year 7 and something I feel we achieve.
+Our ethos within the department is to engage, inspire and develop a love of learning within our students – this is our mission in Year 7.
+We aim to teach students the value of literature in helping us understand the human experience.
 We start Year 7 with a gothic play as this immediately hooks the students into our curriculum – they enjoy learning how to read a play and being able to take on the role of different characters; it enables them to work together to bring the play to life.
 With this unit, we are focusing on retrieving basic skills which are focused on in KS2 and ensuring they are embedded into our students.
-We also introduce the GCSE 40 marker question for English Language but by focusing this on a gothic story, it is fun and accessible.
-We then move onto looking at poetry; the aim of this unit is to explore big and perhaps difficult topics such as writing from different cultures, historical racism and bullying.
-We are covering important EDI topics whilst also allowing our students to look at poetry, poetic devices and get a feel for the unseen poetry unit included in the literature GCSE.
-We look at a range of Shakespeare texts in Year 7 with the main aim of getting students used to understanding and comprehending Shakespearean language which they will need for their GCSEs.
-They enjoy this unit and looking at all the different and unique characters that Shakespeare has provided.
+We also introduce the focus of writing imaginatively while ensuring that the fundamentals of sentence construction, spelling and grammar are taught effectively.
+We then move onto introducing Shakespeare with the main aim of making the language accessible and enjoyable for students.
+We hope to encourage students to feel they can embrace the challenges of Shakespeare while encouraging students to understand that the themes are universal and timeless.
+We then move onto exploring War Poetry with the aim of encouraging students to understand how literature is important in helping us understand who we are as people and where we have come from.
 We finish in Year 7 by reading the novel Private Peaceful.
-We truly believe that we should allow the students at least one opportunity of reading a whole book in school (which we also provide in our allocated reading lessons).
-The book is enjoyable and accessible to students whilst also featuring challenging language and topics.
+We will apply the ‘faster read’ approach to reading as a way of making literature more enjoyable.
+The book is accessible to students whilst also featuring challenging language and topics.
 Through this book we look at male vulnerability, loss of parents which is essential for some of our students to explore and acceptable of learning difficulties.
-We have built a curriculum which ensures our ethos whilst embedding the GCSE skills needed.

 Content covered